kyma-project/test-infra/docs/prow/crier.md

 ```

 If you don't want to configure postsubmit or periodic jobs to report to a Slack channel, use `skip_report:true`.
-If the job is still in the testing phase, we can set `optional: true`.
+If the job is still in the testing phase, you can set `optional: true`.

 ## Migration from Plank for GitHub report

 First, you need to disable GitHub reporting in Plank.
 To do that, add the `--skip-report=true` flag to the Plank [deployment](https://github.com/kyma-project/test-infra/blob/master/prow/cluster/components/11-plank_deployment.yaml).

-Before migrating, upgrade your Plank to a version that includes this commit [`2118178`](https://github.com/kubernetes/test-infra/pull/10975/commits/211817826fc3c4f3315a02e46f3d6aa35573d22f).
+Before migrating, upgrade your Plank to a version that includes the commit [`2118178`](https://github.com/kubernetes/test-infra/pull/10975/commits/211817826fc3c4f3315a02e46f3d6aa35573d22f).

 Flags required by Crier:
 - Point `config-path` and `--job-config-path` to your Prow config and job configs accordingly.